Raiondesu/availability-check/README.md

 **DEFAULT PORTS: `3000` and `3001`**

-All requests to routes that aren't specified below will return status `404`.
+All requests to routes that aren't specified below will return status `404` or `302` with possible routes list.

 ### `/hello`